Illinois Tollway oasis: Description and current status

-In 2011, over 11.8 million people visited the seven oases.
-These facilities in Illinois have gas stations (Mobil) with 24-hour automated car washes, fast food restaurants (McDonald's, Panda Express, Subway, etc.) and other various shops (such as Krispy Kreme, Starbucks, Coleman Distributors, and TravelMart).
+In 2011, over 11.8 million people visited the seven oases that existed at that time.
+These facilities have gas stations (Mobil) with 24-hour automated car washes, fast food restaurants (McDonald's, Panda Express, Subway, etc.) and other various shops (such as Krispy Kreme, Starbucks, Coleman Distributors, and TravelMart).
 Oases also have automatic teller machines.
-Four of the oases are built as a bridge-restaurant, directly over the Interstate Highway they service.
-The oasis in DeKalb is the only exception, with the facility located along the southern (eastbound) side of Interstate 88, and a vehicle overpass allows westbound traffic to access a segregated parking lot and gas station along one side of the facility.
+Six of the oases are built as a bridge-restaurant, directly over the Interstate Highway they service.
+The oasis in DeKalb is the only exception, with the facility located along the southern (eastbound) side of Interstate 88 (I-88), and a vehicle overpass allows westbound traffic to access a parking lot and gas station along one side of the facility.
 All the oases provide free WiFi access for visitors.
 The oases have a drive-thru lane for the McDonald's.
 All oases, except for the Hinsdale and DeKalb oases, have Tollway Customer Service Centers, where I-Pass toll transponders are sold and serviced.
 The oases have a total of 110000 ft2 of retail space.
 As of 2009, the oases were 45 percent to 65 percent vacant.
 ISTHA has established a special task force to study the oases' future.

-The Illinois Department of Transportation has proposed a route for a new limited access highway on the west side of O'Hare Airport which would connect with the Jane Addams Tollway at the site of the Des Plaines Oasis.
-The oasis there will be demolished for the new road.
-As such, the Des Plaines Oasis was closed on March 16, 2014; this allowed vendor contents to be removed and demolition to proceed.
+The Illinois Department of Transportation (IDOT) proposed a route for a new limited access highway on the west side of O'Hare Airport which will connect with the Jane Addams Tollway at the site of the Des Plaines Oasis.
+The oasis there was demolished for the new road.
+As such, the Des Plaines Oasis was closed on March 16, 2014, to allow vendor contents to be removed and demolition to proceed.

-The Tollway announced plans to widen the Tri-State Tollway, which resulted in the full closure of the O'Hare Oasis in 2018 and the pavilion of the Hinsdale Oasis in 2021.
+ISTHA announced plans to widen the Tri-State Tollway, which resulted in the demolitions of the pavilions of the O'Hare Oasis in 2018 and the Hinsdale Oasis in 2021.